 Thermal Stress Testing

-1) in the generic form, Thermal Stress Testing is any testing process that is used to verify the functionality or reliability of a device over a specified temperature range, presumably equal to or slightly more severe that what would be the range of operation expected in the field.
-Also see HALT or HAST testing which can include test-to-failure or quality verification of devices.
+1) in the generic form, Thermal Stress Testing is any testing process that is used to verify the functionality or reliability of a device over a specified temperature range, presumably equal to or slightly more severe than what would be the range of operation expected in the field.
+Also, see HALT or HAST testing which can include test-to-failure or quality verification of devices.

-The new HBC144-N Hybrid Benchtop Chamber combines small benchtop chamber with 12″ x 12″ thermal platform for performance TotalTemp products, including the new Hybrid Benchtop Chambers are perfect for many types of Thermal Stress Testing.
-Our standard thermal platforms can effectively perform rapid / repeated temperature cycling and verifying at fast or slow rates as required.
+The new HBC144-N Hybrid Benchtop Chamber combines a small benchtop chamber with a 12″ x 12″ thermal platform for performance TotalTemp products, including the new Hybrid Benchtop Chambers are perfect for many types of Thermal Stress Testing.
+Our standard thermal platforms can effectively perform rapid/repeated temperature cycling and verify at fast or slow rates as required.

 The new Hybrid Benchtop chamber combines the gradient control of a temperature chamber with the speed and accessibility of a thermal platform.
 This achieves better performance than either a chamber or platform alone.
 Hybrid benchtop chambers routinely cut thermal test times in half.

-In addition to thermal performance of the HBC144-N, Synergy Nano Temperature controller has advanced temperature control algorithms that greatly enhance temperature testing speed and accuracy.
-Automation features such as logging, remote control, web server, email status messaging and network printing and can also save time and reduce errors over verification by manual methods.
+In addition to the thermal performance of the HBC144-N, the Synergy Nano Temperature controller has advanced temperature control algorithms that greatly enhance temperature testing speed and accuracy.
+Automation features such as logging, remote control, web server, email status messaging, and network printing and can also save time and reduce errors over verification by manual methods.